nico-aero/Detox/docs/APIRef.MockingUserNotifications.md

 #### Payload

 On Android, the content will be available via the activity’s [`getIntent()`](https://developer.android.com/reference/android/app/Activity#getIntent()) API, inside the intent’s _extra_ bundle.
-Under some limitations, that includes data-cascading so as to provide comprehensive support for Javascript’s advanced object-hierarchy capabilities as much as possible.
+Under some limitations, that includes data-cascading so as to provide comprehensive support for JavaScript’s advanced object-hierarchy capabilities as much as possible.
 As an example, consider this payload:

 ```javascript
 const userNotification = {